purplebugs/eik-search/README.md

 Add this ingest pipeline to the index:

-1. In Dev Tools, copy the command below and run it
+1. Run the following command in Kibana Dev Tools

 ```
 # Always apply this pipeline to the index